 The first option; is a close tie to the natural world, granting the druid two of the following cleric domains: Air, Animal, Earth, Erosion, Fire, Ice, Lightning, Plant, Travel, Vermin, Water, or Weather.
 When determining the powers and bonus spells granted by these domains, the druid’s effective cleric level is equal to her druid level and uses her Wisdom modifier instead of Charisma.

 Unlike normal animals of its kind, an animal companion’s Hit Dice, abilities, skills, and feats advance as the druid advances in level, using the beastmaster’s animal companion table for progression.
 If a character receives an animal companion from more than one source, her effective druid levels stack for the purposes of determining the statistics and abilities of the companion.
 Most animal companions increase in size when the druid reaches 4th or 7th level, depending on the companion.
+In addition, if the druid chooses an animal companion with nature’s bond, the druid’s animal companion loses Shared Senses and gains Shared Spells: The druid may cast a spell with a target of “You” on her animal companion (as a touch spell) instead of on herself.

 If a druid releases her companion from service, she may gain a new one by performing a ceremony requiring 24 uninterrupted hours of prayer in the environment where the new companion typically lives.
 This ceremony can also replace an animal companion that has perished.